acceleratescience/ai-core-concepts/docs/supervised-learning.md

 ## Types of Supervised Learning Model

-Some of the common supervised learning algorithms you might encounter are:
+There are many supervised learning algorithms to choose between, and some of the common algorithms you might encounter are:

 - Linear Regression
 - Logistic Regression